RMHolsen/louvre_roulette/devlog.md

 Set up React Router
 Set up routes for Galleries Show-All, Gallery Show, and Gallery Input BUG SMASHED: Okay.
 Okay, this is fine, turns out that with the React tools I'm required to use it just doesn't fucking work in Firefox.
 This is fine.
 I do not have the patience to make it work in Firefox right now.
 Testing in Chrome from here on out.

+## 18 October 2021
+Set up links in the Galleries show page
+Noted a potential problem in the Gallery show page (see project notes)